FloatFlow/colorblind/README.md

 colorblind friendly version depending on the type of colorblindness.
 The three supported types of colorblindness/color weakness are:

-* Deuteranopia: green weakness
+* Deuteranopia: red-green weakness, particularly green
-* Protanopia: red weakness
+* Protanopia: red-green weakness, particularly red
-* Tritanopia: blue weakness (extremely rare)
+* Tritanopia: blue weakness

 So far we provide three algorithms to correct the images: